aldertzomer/FastDeMe/README.md

 Fixed an issue were the wrong input file would be chosen for Kaiju, Kraken2 and GROOT Fixed an issue were GROOT wouldn't start on all PCs

+Update 12-12-2018
+Fixed a crash of the program when not using a prefix Fixed an issue were not all unnecessary would be deleted after program finishes

 To do:
-Not all uncessary files are correctly deleted at the end when the program finishes When not using a prefix the program will crash
+Program crashes when trimming is turned off